Katherine Behar: And Another Thing: Nonanthropocentrism and Art

 In 2016, Behar and Emmy Mikelson, coedited And Another Thing: Nonanthropocentrism and Art, an expanded exhibition catalog for their 2011 co-curated exhibition at the CUNY Graduate Center's James Gallery.
 This book shows “how artists have figured and prefigured nonanthropocentric ideas strikingly similar to those expounded in various ‘new’ realist, materialist, and speculativist philosophies."

 Bigger than You: Big Data and Obesity

 Also in 2016, Behar published an essay chapbook, Bigger than You: Big Data and Obesity.
 In this book she coins the term “decelerationist aesthetics” to name “the aesthetic properties, proclivities, and performances of objects come to defy the accelerationist imperative to be nimbly individuated.”
 This imaginative research work coincided with Behar's video series, which puts her decelerationist theory into practice.

 Art catalogs

 Behar's solo exhibitions, Data's Entry and E-Waste, were accompanied by illustrated catalogs with the artist's writings and essays by new media scholars and curators.

-Essays

-Behar's writings have been published in journals including Lateral, Media-N, Parsons Journal for Information Mapping, Visual Communication Quarterly, EXTENSIONS: The Online Journal for Embodied Technology, and in conference proceedings for Digital Arts and Culture, SPIE, and Cyberworlds.
-She contributed book chapters to Why Look at Plants?
-The Botanical Emergence in Contemporary Art, After the Speculative Turn: Realism, Philosophy, and Feminism, and Imperceptibly and Slowly Opening.

-Writings online

-Several of Behar's writings about technology are available online: